 Annual Meeting of Postdoctoral, Clinical, and Visiting Fellows and Graduate Students

-Every spring since the Office of Education was established, the fellows and graduate students of the NICHD have organized an annual meeting or retreat.
+Every spring since the Office of Education was established, the fellows and graduate students of NICHD have organized an annual meeting or retreat.
 About 100 trainees participate, and everyone presents a poster.
 You meet new fellows, exchange ideas, network, and learn from presenters and one another in this protected time away from your laboratory and clinical responsibilities.

-The meeting is organized by a volunteer Steering Committee of fellows and graduate students who determine the theme for the meeting, work to identify speakers, build a program, judge the abstracts, select the winner of the "best scientific image" competition, introduce speakers and moderate sessions, and in all build a set of administrative and leadership skills through this firsthand experience.
+The meeting is organized by a Steering Committee of fellows and graduate students who determine the theme for the meeting, work to identify speakers, build a program, judge abstracts, select the winner of the "best scientific image" competition, introduce speakers and moderate sessions, and in all build a set of administrative and leadership skills through this experience.